Are cold hands making you want to stay inside all winter long? Here is how to make your own reusable homemade Hand Warmers in just 5 minutes!

 - Uncooked Rice

 Turn both squares so that the wrong side of the fabric faces outward and sew a simple straight stitch around the edges.
-You can do a zipzag if you really want.
-You can easily hand sew these together also if you do not have a sewing machine.
+You can do a zigzag if you really want to.
+These could easily be hand sewn if you do not have a sewing machine.

 Fold the edges of the bag into the bag and sew it closed.
 Make sure to reinforce the ends so you don’t have any rice spilling out into your pockets!

-That's it, so easy!
-To warm up the bag before you head out into the cold, simply place it in the microwave for 15 to 20 seconds and stick it into your pocket.
+That’s it, so easy!
+To warm up the rice hand warmer before you head out into the cold, simply place it in the microwave for 15 to 20 seconds and stick it into your pocket.
 These will stay warmer longer if they are next to your body.

-This is a great simple project, even if you haven't sewn much before.
-These little homemade Hand Warmers sure are nice to have around though!
+This is a great simple project, even if you haven’t done much sewing before.
+These little DIY Hand Warmers sure are nice to have around though!
 To clean these, spot clean as needed.

-Make sure to check out all the other great DIY Projects we have here on Little House Living.
+Make sure to check out all the other great DIY Projects on Little House Living.

 Do you enjoy easy sewing projects?
-Do you use hand warmers in the winter to keep your fingers toasty?
+Do you know someone that could use these homemade hand warmers while they are doing chores?